bkinnamon/brettk.dev/src/content/posts/2019-10-30-backend-development-with-expressjs-and-mongodb.md

 title: 'Backend: Part 1'
 date: 2019-10-30T16:12:14.827Z
 ---
-I never really liked backend development.
+I've never enjoyed backend development.
 It always felt like a HUGE paradigm shift that I wasn't able to make.
-Now that I've built a client side router and view system from scratch for a project at work, I'm here tell you that it's really not that bad.
+I've spent the past week working on an app with ExpressJS and MongoDB.
+I'm happy to say that I've enjoyed it this time around.

 <!-- end -->